 Itchy eyes… runny nose… sneezing.
 Every spring, like clockwork, the same symptoms set in.
-And unlike a cold, which is typically short-lived, allergy symptoms can stick with you for weeks — or even months.
+Unlike a cold, which is typically short-lived, allergy symptoms can stick with you for weeks — or even months.

 Before you can stop allergy symptoms, you need to know what’s causing them.
-Pollen might seem like the obvious culprit in spring, but other triggers — from mold to pet dander — could also be behind your symptoms.
-And even if you’re sensitive to pollen, the count alone might not tell the whole story.
+Pet dander — could also be behind your symptoms.
+Even if you’re sensitive to pollen, the count alone might not tell the whole story.

 An allergist can help you identify your triggers with the use of skin prick or blood tests.
 Once you know whether you’re sensitive to tress, grass, dust, or pet dander, then you can start focusing on possible treatments.